-Emergency Clinical privileges.
+7.7.9 Emergency Clinical privileges.
 An emergency shall be considered as a condition in which serious or permanent harm would result to a patient or in which the life of a patient is in immediate danger and any delay in administering treatment would add to that danger.
 In an emergency, any Medical Staff member with clinical privileges, to the extent permitted by his/her license and regardless of department, Medical Staff status, or clinical privileges, shall be permitted to do and be assisted by Hospital personnel in doing everything possible to save the life of a patient or save the patient from serious harm, using every facility of the Hospital if necessary, including calling for any necessary or desirable consultation.
 When the emergency no longer exists, the Medical Staff member must request any clinical privileges needed which he/she does not otherwise hold in order to continue to treat the patient.
 If such clinical privileges are denied or if the Medical Staff member does not wish to request such clinical privileges, the member's patient shall be assigned to an appropriate Active Medical Staff member.

-7.8 Disaster Clinical Privileges63
+7.8 Disaster Clinical Privileges64

-- Disaster clinical privileges are granted only under the following 781 circumstances: - (a) The emergency management plan has been activated; and - (b) The Hospital is unable to meet immediate patient needs. - 7.8.2 Only the Chief Clinical Officer or designee with the concurrence of the President of the Medical Staff or the appropriate Chair is authorized to grant a request for disaster clinical privileges.
-Disaster clinical privileges may be terminated at any time by the Chief Clinical Officer in accordance with the Bylaws. - When clinical privileges are granted, volunteers considered eligible to 7.8.3 practice in the Hospital must present valid government issued photo identification (driver's license or passport) and at least one of the following: - Current hospital identification of the professional designation, (a) - Current license to practice, (b) - (c) Primary source verification of license,
+- 7.8.1 Disaster clinical privileges are granted only under the following circumstances: - (a) The emergency management plan has been activated; and - (b) The Hospital is unable to meet immediate patient needs. - 7.8.2 Only the Chief Clinical Officer or designee with the concurrence of the President of the Medical Staff or the appropriate Chair is authorized to grant a request for disaster clinical privileges.
+Disaster clinical privileges may be terminated at any time by the Chief Clinical Officer in accordance with the Bylaws. - 7.8.3 When clinical privileges are granted, volunteers considered eligible to practice in the Hospital must present valid government issued photo identification (driver's license or passport) and at least one of the following: - (a) Current hospital identification of the professional designation, - (b) Current license to practice, - (c) Primary source verification of license, - (d) Identification indicating membership on a Disaster Medical Assistance Team (DMAT), Medical Reserve Corps (MRC) or the Emergency System for

-62 EP1 & EP2 MS 13.01.03
+63 EP1 & EP2 MS.-13.01.03

-63 EP1, EP2, EP3, EP4, EP5, EP6, EP7, EP8 & EP9 EM02.02.13
+64 EP1, EP2, EP3, EP4, EP5, EP6, EP7, EP8 & EP9 EM.02.02.13